devicetree-org/devicetree-specification/source/chapter5-flattened-format.rst

 so that the client program can determine if the devicetree is encoded in a compatible format.

-This document describes only version 17 of the format. |spec| compliant boot programs shall provide a devicetree of version 17 or later, and should provide a devicetree of a version that is backwards compatible with version 16.
+This document describes only version 17 of the format. |spec|-compliant boot programs shall provide a devicetree of version 17 or later, and should provide a devicetree of a version that is backwards compatible with version 16.
-|spec| compliant client programs shall accept devicetrees of any version
+|spec|-compliant client programs shall accept devicetrees of any version
 backwards compatible with version 17 and may accept other versions as well.

 .. note:: The version is with respect to the binary structure of the device